RobinQu/instinct.cpp/README.md

 What `instinct.cpp` offer:

-* Single-binary services that are working out-of-box.
+* Services that are working out-of-box.
+  * Assistant API server: Agent service that is fully compatible with OpenAI's Assistant API.
+    * [mini-assistant-api](./modules/instinct-examples/mini-assistant): Single binary for single node deployment with vector database and other dependencies bundled.
+    * `mighty-assistant-api`: (**WIP**) A cloud native implementation that is highly scalable with distributed components and multi-tenant support.
-  * `chat-agent`: A CLI application that create knowledge index with your docs (PDF,TXT,MD,...) and launch an HTTP server that is fully compatible with OpenAI `ChatCompletion`.
+  * [chat-agent](./modules/instinct-examples/doc-agent): A CLI application that create knowledge index with your docs (PDF,TXT,MD,...) and launch an HTTP server that is fully compatible with OpenAI `ChatCompletion`.
-  * `mini-assistant-api` (**WIP in Sprint v0.1.2**):  Agent service that is mostly compatible with OpenAI's Assistant API.
-* Frameworks to build LLM-based applications
+* Frameworks to build LLM-based applications.
+Say it `langchain.cpp`.
   * Integration for privacy-first LLM providers: Built-in support for [Ollama](https://ollama.com/) and other OpenAI compatible API services like [nitro](https://nitro.jan.ai/) and more.
   * Building blocks for common application patterns like Chatbot, RAG, LLM Agent.
   * Functional chaining components for composable LLM pipelines.
-  * [WIP] Agent API service fully compatible with OpenAI's Assistant API, but with infinite scalability and security.

-What `instinct.cpp` cannot offer:

-* A LLM Provider. `instinct.cpp` depends on existing local LLMs like `Ollama`, `nitro`,  `LLMStudio` and API providers like `OpenAI`.
-* A C++ version of `langchain`.
-While this project learns a lot from `langchain` including Prompt related classes and functional API designs, `instinct.cpp` will focus on opinionated components while providing extensive interfaces for vendor specific implementations.
-For example, there are tons of vector database integration available in `langchain`, but `instinct.cpp` will keep [DuckDB](https://duckdb.org/) implementation for single-node scenario and both [Weaviate](https://github.com/weaviate/weaviate) and [milvus](https://milvus.io/) client integration for cloud scenario.
-* End-to-end solution with user interfaces.
-We hope there will be downstream projects building Desktop or Webapps with `instinct.cpp`.
+  * Agent patterns: ReACT, Plan & Execute (**WIP**), LLMCompiler (**WIP**), ...

 ## Getting started